Janjaweed

-The Janjaweed (جنجويد) are a Sudanese Arab nomad militia group operating in the Sahel region, specifically in Sudan, particularly in Darfur and eastern Chad.
+The Janjaweed (جنجويد) are a Sudanese Arab Baggara nomad militia group operating in the Sahel region, specifically in Sudan, particularly in Darfur and eastern Chad.
 They have also been speculated to be active in Yemen.
 According to the United Nations definition, Janjaweed membership consists of Arab nomad tribes from the Sahel, the core of whom are Abbala Arabs, traditionally employed in camel herding, with significant recruitment from the Baggara.

 Janjaweed nomads were initially at odds with Darfur's sedentary population due to competition over grazing grounds and farmland, a conflict exacerbated by drought.
 The Janjaweed were a major player in the Darfur conflict between 2003 and 2020, in opposition to the Sudan Liberation Movement/Army and the Justice and Equality Movement rebels.
 In 2013, the Rapid Support Forces grew out of the Janjaweed.

 Etymology

 The origin of the word Janjaweed is unclear.
 It may derive from the Arabic words jinn (جِنّ) and ʾajāwīd (أَجاويد), and thus has been translated into English by some sources as "devils on horseback".
 Other sources suggest it may derive from the Persian word jangjavi (جنگجوی), or a portmanteau of three words: جَن (jan) from English "gun"; jinn; and ʾajāwīd.
 The word "Janjaweed" was used by François Tombalbaye, the Christian President of Chad, to marginalize his Muslim political opponents.